mkinderwater/mk-piclock/README.md

 # Enable SPI0 for the SSD1322 OLED.
 dtparam=spi=on

-# Disable the Pi's built-in audio device.
+# Disable the Raspberry Pi built-in audio device.
 dtparam=audio=off

 # Enable the MAX98357A I2S amplifier.